 Step 1: Choose the Right Window for Installation

-The first step in installing a window AC unit is selecting the best window for installation.
-Here’s what you need to keep in mind:
+The first step in installing a window AC unit is selecting the best window for placement.
+Here’s what to consider:

-Step 2: Unbox and Inspect the AC Unit
+Step 2: Unbox and Inspect Your AC Unit

-Step 3: Prepare the Window and Clean the Area
+Step 3: Clean and Prep the Window Area

 Step 4: Install the Mounting Brackets